I’ve recently been thinking about the connections between beliefs about God, guns/killing, and privilege/power.

 Hopefully it’s evident by now where I’m going with this.
 In short, I think my position on guns and killing humans applies to particular weaponized beliefs about God as well.

 To sum up: Euro-American, upper and middle-class, straight white men have done enough killing.
 Period.
 They are at (or near) the top of the cultural power hierarchy, therefore, in an effort to create a more just and equitable society, and following Jesus’s example, they should relinquish their power and give up their authority to kill human beings.
 So, no more guns and no more killing for white guys like me.
 (Of course the push back from white dudes everywhere against my little idea here will be: “What about the military and the cops?
 They still have guns!”
 To which I respond: “Good point, I’ve thought about that.
 The solution is simple: the military and the police and white dudes simultaneously disarm.
-Cops are therapists and social workers now, not militarized slave patrols.”)
+Cops become therapists and social workers now, not militarized slave patrols.”)

 Similarly, Euro-American, upper and middle-class, straight white men (that look like me) have done enough killing, enslaving, abusing, oppressing, and destroying in God’s name, therefore (again staying true to Jesus), it might be a good idea to consider willingly giving up (or radically re-thinking at the very least) their God that demands these things; namely, the traditional, all-powerful, un-changing, impassible, transcendent, blood thirsty, sacrifice-demanding, white, weaponized God of Christian monotheism.